-// print it out to show it worked
+# print it out to show it worked

 print av_rec

-// ('24.62.253.107', '43.2555,-70.8829')
+## ('24.62.253.107', '43.2555,-70.8829')

-av_db.close() // close BDB file
+av_db.close() # close BDB file

+TE: The comment character is incorrect – should be “#” rather than “/”

+I also get an error message that “No module named bsddb3”.
+The Enthought Canopy distribution does not include it.
+There is no “bsddb3” package available for installation in the Canopy package manager.

+AR: fixed.

 It would be very straightforward to expand this example to store the entire AlienVault database, indexed by IP address and with the other associated fields stored in the value component.

 Berkeley DB also has solid thread support and scales as large as 256TB.
-If your workloads can deal with disk-seek times, you do not want the hassle of maintaining a server process or multi-node infrastructure for your caches and there’s a chance you need multi-platform and multi-programming language support, it’s definitely a good choice.
+If your workloads can deal with disk-seek times, you do not want the hassle of maintaining a server process or multi-node infrastructure for your caches, and there’s a chance you need multi-platform and multi-programming language support, it’s definitely a good choice.

-type="tip"
+type="general"

 BDB Alternatives

 Oracle is now the proprietor of Berkeley DB.
-While it’s still provided under a GNU AGPL v3 license, Oracle also offers a commercial version with fairly steep licensing options.
+Although it’s still provided under a GNU AGPL v3 license, Oracle also offers a commercial version with fairly steep licensing options.
 If you are concerned that this may become fully commercial in the future, there are alternatives that provide the same feature set, including:

 Kyoto Cabinet (http://fallabs.com/kyotocabinet/)